LASIK, or laser in situ keratomileusis, is an outpatient surgical procedure used to treat:

-Generally, in order to undergo LASIK, you should:
+Generally, in order to undergo LASIK surgeon in Singapore, you should:

 Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with it.
 Fortunately, LASIK is very safe, and the results excellent, and most patients are extremely happy with how the procedure has changed their lives.